xbl3/RcloneBrowser_kapitainsky/README.md

 Build instructions for other Unix-like systems
 ----------------------------------------------

-Example commands are for Debian - they might differ for other systems
+Example commands are for Debian/Ubuntu - they might differ for other systems

-1. Make sure you have working compiler and cmake installed `sudo apt install g++ cmake`
-2. Install Qt v5 with package manager `sudo apt install qtbase5-dev`
+1. Install dependencies `sudo apt install git rclone g++ cmake qtbase5-dev`
 2. Clone source code from this repo `git clone https://github.com/kapitainsky/RcloneBrowser.git`
 3. Go to source folder `cd RcloneBrowser`
-3. Create new `build` folder next to `src` folder - `mkdir build && cd build`
+4. Create new `build` folder next to `src` folder - `mkdir build && cd build`
-4. Run `cmake ..` from `build` folder to create makefile
+5. Run `cmake ..` from `build` folder to create makefile
-5. Run `cmake --build .` from `build` folder to create binary
+6. Run `cmake --build .` from `build` folder to create binary
-6. And last but not least don't forget to install rclone `curl https://rclone.org/install.sh | sudo bash`

 Build instructions for openSUSE linux